Pimzino/vscode-local-snapshots/README.md

 - Access the settings page by clicking the gear icon in the Local Snapshots sidebar
 - Navigate between tabs to configure different aspects of the extension
 - The General tab contains basic settings like automatic snapshots and storage management
-- The Snapshots tab has settings for snapshot behavior and display
+- The Display tab has settings for diff view style and text wrapping
 - The API Server tab provides configuration and usage examples for the REST API
 - The MCP Server tab offers settings and connection information for the MCP server
 - Real-time server status and port information is displayed in the respective tabs
 - All changes are immediately saved to your VS Code settings

+### Using Text Wrapping
+- Enable text wrapping in settings to make long lines wrap in the diff view
+- Toggle text wrapping directly in the diff view using the "Wrap Text" button
+- Text wrapping is especially useful for markdown files and other prose content
+- The setting persists between sessions and applies to all diff views

 ### Managing Ignore Patterns
 - Access the ignore patterns manager from the Local Snapshots sidebar